50 Abandoned Houses That Are Begging to Be Restored

 This boarded up beast needs some serious work but once it was fixed up, it could become a masterpiece.

 It’s hard to believe that building sits empty in Poland but apparently, it’s waiting for renovation.
 It looks pretty good now but it’s a wonder to see what it will look like renovated.
-Here are the 11 secrets contractors want homeowners to know about.

 Out in the rural Ohio landscape rises an old farmhouse near the Kentucky border.
 It features pillars of Greek revival and looks like it’s standing tall.
-Check out these 10 things your neighbor will never tell you.

 An old farmhouse in need of some serious attention.
 It needs new windows in several spots as well as replacement parts for the porch railing.
 It would, however, look really pretty fixed up.
+Of course, you’d want to know these signs your house is haunted.

 Porto, much like Detroit, experienced tough economic times and approximately 20 percent of the buildings in the town’s center sit vacant.
 Now tourists can tour buildings like this one in the town, which dates back to 300 BC, though it’d be nice to imagine what it’s like fully restored.

 An architectural sight in Osorno, Chile, this place might look even more magnificent.
 As it stands now it looks like a fine mansion, almost out of the movie The Birds.
-These 12 easy home upgrades could bring serious value to your home.

 This old Greek place has a utilitarian charm to it, though stay away from any geometry debates in Greece.
+We’re not Eucliding.
+You should never keep these unlucky things in your home.